reis-victor/linux_scripts/README.md

 ###  2k Retina

-   A Xorg/Gnome oriented bash script that creates a virtual resolution of 4k scaled to 2k in order to simulate a 'retina' resolution for 2k resolution displays
+   A Xorg/Gnome-oriented bash script that creates a virtual resolution of 4k scaled to 2k in order to simulate a 'retina' resolution for 2k resolution displays

 ###  Cedilla Fix